 Inflammation is caused when your immune system recognizes anything in the body that is foreign.
 This could be anything from chemicals in your air or food, to an injury or infection in your body.
 This type of inflammation is called acute inflammation.
-Acute Inflammation is a needed process in your body to heal itself, but sometimes, the inflammatory response can get off-balance, remaining inflamed even after the body is healed, and this is how you can end up experiencing chronic inflammation.
+Acute Inflammation is a needed process in your body to heal itself, but sometimes the inflammatory response can get off-balance, remaining inflamed even after the body is healed.
+This is how you can end up experiencing chronic inflammation.

 Immune Reactions to Pollutants, Injuries, or Infections

 When cell tissues are injured by pollutants, injuries, or infections, an inflammatory response will occur.
 When this occurs, damaged cells will release chemicals, alerting the blood vessels in that area to leak fluid into the tissue and cause swelling.
-The swelling helps your body isolate the damaged area, protecting the rest of your body.
+The swelling helps your body isolate the damaged area which protects the rest of your body.

 Autoimmune diseases are closely tied with inflammation.

-While acute inflammation is a part of the healing process of the body, in some people, the inflammation continues even after the original injury or infection happened, or the body’s immune system mistakenly targets the body’s own cells as foreign invaders.
+While acute inflammation is a part of the healing process of the body, in some people the inflammation continues even after the original injury or infection happened/ Additionally, sometimes the body’s immune system mistakenly targets the body’s own cells as foreign invaders.

-When this happens, it can trigger chronic illness and autoimmune disease where the body sets off an inflammatory reaction where it constantly attacks itself.
+When this happens, it can trigger chronic illness and autoimmune disease, causing the body to set off an inflammatory reaction where it constantly attacks itself.

 Celiac disease is one of the most common autoimmune diseases that can cause massive inflammation, and it’s characterized by an allergic reaction caused by consuming gluten.
-Gluten is a protein found in wheat, barley, and rye, and when someone with a gluten allergy consumes gluten, it causes inflammation throughout their digestive tract that can affect nutrient absorption as well as cause potentially dangerous side effects like bloating, diarrhea, and anemia.
+Gluten is a protein found in wheat, barley, and rye.
+When someone with a gluten allergy consumes gluten, it causes inflammation throughout their digestive tract that can affect nutrient absorption as well as cause potentially dangerous side effects like bloating, diarrhea, and anemia.

 The worst part?
 A lot of people who have celiac disease may not even associate their symptoms with their diet, which is why going gluten-free may help improve your everyday wellness — you may be allergic or sensitive to gluten and not even know it!